 Apples are grown through a process called grafting rather than being grown from seed.
 This is done because most apple varieties are self-unfruitful, which means their blossoms must be fertilized with the pollen of a separate variety in order to produce fruit.
 The fruit has traits from the parent tree, but the seeds inside will be a cross of the two varieties.
 This mixture of genetic material in the seeds means the grower won’t know what traits a tree grown from these seeds will have and what the resulting fruit will taste like.

 To avoid this uncertainty apple growers do not grow new trees from seed.
 Instead, new apple trees are propagated through a process called grafting.
 In this process a special cut is made into the rootstock of a tree.
 Then, they graft or transplant a section of a stem with leaf buds called a scion from a variety that has desirable traits into the cut.
 In time the two pieces fuse together allowing for growth of the scion.
 Eventually, blossoms on the scion will be pollinated and will produce a consistent variety of fruit with the desired traits.
-For more information and pictures of the grafting process, please visit the website Apple Tree Propagation: Grafting.

 The goal of apple breeding is to continuously produce quality apples with desirable traits.
 Cross breeding and genetic engineering are two methods that have allowed breeders to produce better quality apples.
 See Crop Modification Techniques)